Panagarh

-Panagarh is a small town in the Durgapur subdivision of the Paschim Bardhaman district in the Indian state of West Bengal.
+Panagarh is an industrial neighborhood and an Indian Air Force base in the Durgapur city of the Paschim Bardhaman district in the Indian state of West Bengal.

 Geography

 Location

-Panagarh is located at 23.45°N 87.43°E. It has an average elevation of 58 m.
+Panagarh is located at 23.45°N 87.43°E. It is 24 km southeast of Durgapur city.
+It has an average elevation of 58 m.

+Climate

 Urbanisation

 According to the 2011 census, 79.22% of the population of the Durgapur subdivision was urban and 20.78% was rural.
 The sole municipal corporation in the Durgapur subdivision is located at Durgapur and the subdivision has 38 (+1 partly) census towns (partly presented in the map alongside; all places marked on the map are linked in the full-screen map).

+Economy

+Due to its proximity to the Asansol-Durgapur industrial belt, Panagarh has attracted many investments over the years.
+Emami cements has built a cement grinding plant at Panagarh.
+Gainwell Engineering, in association with global giant Caterpillar, has a plant at Panagarh for manufacturing coal mining and soft non-ferrous metal mining equipment.
+H & R Johnson also has a tile manufacturing plant.
+Dhunseri group has a polyester manufacturing plant in the Panagarh industrial park.
+Bergers paints has also set up a manufacturing unit at the industrial park.
+Matrix fertilizer and chemicals has an integrated gas-based Urea plant in Panagarh.
+Apart from these, many other manufacturing units of Sova Solars, Alcogain distillar, Wacker Metroark Chemicals, etc. are also present at Panagarh.

 Indian Air Force base

 Panagarh Airport was constructed in 1944, during the Second World War.
 It serves as a base for the Indian Air Force.
 In 2016, it was renamed as Air Force Station Arjan Singh.

 Cantonment

 One of the 62 cantonments in the country is located at Panagarh.